-- 1. The use of exact words from the writings of another requires direct quoting and an appropriate reference using scientific notations in APA format. - 2.
+- 1. The use of exact words from the writings of another requires direct quoting and an appropriate reference using scientific notations. - 2.
 Paraphrasing is defined as a restatement of a text, passage or work, but not the use of the original writer's exact words.
-Paraphrasing requires an appropriate reference using scientific notation in APA format. - 3.
-Tables, photographs, models, figures, and illustrations as well as written text constitutes "works of another" and must be referenced. - 4.
+Paraphrasing requires an appropriate reference using scientific notation. - 3.
+Tables, photographs, models, figures, and illustrations as well as written text constitute "works of another" and must be referenced. - 4.
 Inaccurate information on references and scientific notations, while not falling within the definition of plagiarism, constitutes questionable writing methods and is negatively sanctioned on grading.